Happy Felton: Happy Felton's Knothole Gang

 On April 21, 1950, Happy Felton's Knothole Gang debuted on WOR-TV.
 Each episode began 25 minutes before a Brooklyn Dodgers home game with Felton and three youngsters in the right-field bullpen at Ebbets Field, the team's home stadium.
 The boys would "work out with the stars on a competitive basis", after which a player from the Dodgers evaluated the youths on "fielding ability, speed, and baseball competence".
-All three participants received baseball equipment, and the winner came back the following day to chat with his favorite Dodger player.
+All three participants received baseball equipment, and the winner came back the following day to chat with his favorite Dodger player.Felton's famous line for the end of a workout was "Bring 'em in with a grounder, Jackie" if Robinson was the star."

 Boys who appeared on the program were initially recommended by leagues in which they played.
 Those nominees were then screened by the American Legion, the Catholic Youth Organization, and the Police Athletic League to determine the final participants.
 The program ended in 1958 when the Dodgers left Brooklyn to go to Los Angeles.
 Felton's obituary in The New York Times noted that the show "greatly spurred Little League and sandlot baseball in the city".
 The program was initially sponsored by Tidewater Oil Incorporated and the Studebaker Dealers Association of New York.

 A review in The New York Times of the June 3, 1955, episode of the Knothole Gang described the show as "a valuable service for youngsters interested in baseball."
 Critic J. P. Shanley noted that Felton "knows how to talk to youngsters without making them feel foolish or hostile".
 He also complimented Jackie Robinson for his involvement with them in the workout portion of the show and Carl Erskine for his discussion of pitching techniques with the previous night's winner.

 In March 1952, Loew's theaters and Metro-Goldwyn-Mayer concluded a deal that had the two companies sponsoring Knothole Gang broadcasts.
 The arrangement also included use of Loew's theaters for "movie meetings of the kids on Saturday mornings" with special programs for the children, and plans for special events at Ebbets Field.
 On the first Saturday of the new program, 50,000 youngsters registered (free) in 35 theaters, and more registration cards were requested.
 Each session at a theater included showing of a baseball-related film, opportunities to ask questions of a baseball player, and a chance to win prizes.
 Felton appeared in person at one theater each week, while the others had a Felton film in place of a personal appearance.